ml-archive/VIPERCoordinatorsXcodeFileTemplate/README.md

 Made with ❤️ at [Nodes](http://nodesagency.com).

 ## 📄 License
-**Clean Coordinators Xcode File Template** is available under the MIT license.
-See the [LICENSE](https://github.com/nodes-ios/CleanCoordinatorsXcodeFileTemplate/blob/master/LICENSE) file for more info.
+**VIPER Coordinators Xcode File Template** is available under the MIT license.
+See the [LICENSE](https://github.com/nodes-ios/VIPERCoordinatorsXcodeFileTemplate/blob/master/LICENSE) file for more info.